Fight Tiredness Now!

 - Women who are exclusively breastfeeding - 10 milligrams

-There are certain groups of people who need to take more of it than others, including:
+There are certain groups of people who often have higher iron requirements, including:

-- Pregnant women who need it in more volume to promote more blood flow to the baby and developing reproductive organs.
+- Pregnant women, who need it in more volume to support maternal health and fetal development.

-There are different reasons why we can suffer from iron deficiency, including:
+There are different reasons why we might struggle to maintain healthy iron levels, including:

 - Blood loss